Last Updated on

 The author provided a beautiful slide show with helpful tips.
 That is evergreen content.
 The information will not be outdated and will help many people solve a problem they have.

-There are some studies that show posts with more text will receive more shares and rank higher in search results.
+Some studies show posts with more text will receive more shares and rank higher in search results.

 This image courtesy of SerpIQ tells us that posts with over 2,400 words rank in the top two of search results.

-Providing quality content that provides a detailed solution is the key for writing evergreen content that will resonate with your audience.
+Providing quality content that provides a detailed solution is the key to writing evergreen content that will resonate with your audience.

-Many bloggers feel that evergreen content must appeal to a larger audience.
+Many bloggers feel that evergreen content must appeal to a broader audience.

 That is not the case.
 Think about how you search online.
 If you have a problem, you will type in the specific problem you have.